featured image

 How Do You Keep the Brisket Moist While Resting?

-You keep the brisket moist while resting by wrapping a whole-packer brisket in foil or butcher paper.
+You can keep the brisket moist while resting by wrapping a whole-packer brisket in foil or butcher paper.

 Do You Flip the Brisket After Wrapping?

-Yes, you flip the brisket after wrapping.
+You should flip the brisket after wrapping.
 The airflow in any smoker is uneven, so if you leave a wrapped brisket in one position for the whole time, it’ll dry out.
 Flip at least once during the smoking for a flavorful brisket.

 What Dries Out Brisket?